Raising awareness about Victoria's critically endangered Helmeted Honeyeater

 - To raise awareness about the plight of the Helmeted Honeyeater and enlist broad community support for the Recovery project.

 Indigenous Plant Nursery

 Drop in and visit our community nursery for a wide range of local indigenous plants at very affordable prices...

 There are various ways to get involved.
 Not everyone can make a financial contribution, but everyone can contribute in some way...

 Schools, community groups, corporate volunteers and individuals can take positive action to help the endangered species in our community...

-Our activities are based in and around Yellingbo Nature Conservation Reserve, approximately 50km east of Melbourne, Victoria (Melway reference 305 G11).
+Our activities are based in and around Yellingbo Nature Conservation Area, approximately 50km east of Melbourne, Victoria (Melway reference 305 G11).